nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 * **No input after prefix name n/**: Names should only contain alphanumeric characters and spaces, and it should not be blank
 * **No input after prefix subject sb/**: Subject can take any values, and it should not be blank.
+* **No input after prefixes name and subject n/ sb/**: Names should only contain alphanumeric characters and spaces, and it should not be blank

 ### Editing a tutee : `edit`